SuperOfficeDocs/superoffice-docs/user-guide/en/sale/saint/admin/index.md

 ## Status images

 Statuses can be shown as images on the cards of projects, contacts or companies that fulfil the criteria you have specified.
-The status image for a customer you have had no contact with for a while might, for example, be a spider's web.
+The status image for a customer you have had no contact with for a while could, for example, be a spider's web.
 This then provides a visual and immediate indication of what your relations with the customer are or how a project is progressing.
-When the user clicks or holds the mouse pointer over a status image in SuperOffice CRM, some text is displayed, which might, for instance, indicate the actions that should be taken (you yourself enter the text when you create the status).
+When the user clicks or holds the mouse pointer over a status image in SuperOffice CRM, some text is displayed.
+For example, to indicate the actions that should be taken (you yourself enter the text when you create the status).

 ## Default follow-up for a status